client9/libinjection/misc/doc-sqli-false-negative.md

 like SQLi, then it is SQLi".  libinjection actually checks to make sure it _is_ sql.

-There are a few invalid SQLs inputs that are detected anyways, mostly as a preventative measure incase of mistakes or incomplete SQL parsing.
+There are a few invalid SQLi inputs that are detected anyway, mostly as a preventative measure in case of coding mistakes or incomplete SQL parsing.

 ### URL-decoding problems and use of '+'

-If modifying the query string directly, please check to make sure any '+' are being correctly being decoded into '+' and not a space character.
+If modifying the query string directly, please check to make sure that '+' are being correctly being decoded into '+' and not a space character.
 When this happens, the SQL is frequently modified into something that will cause a syntax error and will not be detected.